Gillingham Centenary

 The District Scout Fellowship handled the catering and cooked burgers and sausages for everyone.
 The afternoon ended with the cutting of several cakes and a traditional camp fire.
 Party bags, which included a commemorative badge, were distributed to all participants.

 A competition was run to design a commemorative blanket badge to recognise the occasion and Adam Kerry, a Cub Scout with the 8th Gillingham Group, won the competition.
-He was presented with a certificate and his prize of WHSmith vouchers at the St George'e Day Service held at Priestfield Stadium in April 2008.
-Adam is pictured showing off his winner's certificate.
+Badges were distributed to all members at the Centenary Birthday Party held in July 2008

 In the autumn of 2008 Gillingham Scouts published a commemorative book Gillingham Scouting - our first 100 years.
-This book, which is produced in full colour, consists of 36 pages containing information and memories of Scouting since it started in Gillingham and includes over 150 illustrations gathered from many sources.
-Copies of the book are available (price £5) from any Gillingham Scout Group.
+This book, produced in full colour, contains information and memories of Scouting since it started in Gillingham and includes over 150 illustrations gathered from many sources.